ABD English, Concentration in Women’s Studies and Gender Studies, Loyola University Chicago (Expected Summer 2018)

 BA English, University of Nebraska at Kearney, Kearney, NE, 2006

 My dissertation, Identity Positivity utilizes postcolonial, indigenous, and critical race studies to address how self-determination relates to multiple forms of identity.
 I define identity positivity as affirming all types of identity, including identities and identity categories not yet formed.
 I analyze this concept in relation to pluralism, cosmopolitanism, and multiculturalism and explore the need for visions of future possibility that take into account identities in formation (such as asexual and nonbinary identities) while also taking account of the impact of colonization, which continues to limit possible gender and sexual variance in the US today.
 The decolonial identity positivity I define affirms the multiplicity of identifications found in transnational and diasporic traditions that are often elided in Eurocentric queer and transgender theory.

 “‘The Least We Can Do’: Gender-Affirming Pedagogy for College Classrooms across Disciplines Starting on Day One.”
 Difficult Subjects: Insights and Strategies for Teaching about Race, Sexuality and Gender.
 Eds.
 Badia Ahad-Legardy and OiYan Poon.
-(Forthcoming).
+New York: Stylus (2018).

 “Radical Identities: Asexuality and Contemporary Articulations of Identity.”
 Asexualities: Feminist and Queer Perspectives.
 Eds.
 Karli June Cerankowski and Megan Milks.
 New York: Routledge (2014).

 “An Interview with J. California Cooper.”
 The Writer’s Chronicle.
 40.2 (2007): 8-15.

 PAPERS AND PRESENTATIONS